tinigon89/BrowserOS/README.md

 <div align="center">
 <img src="resources/fox-new.png" alt="nxtscape-fox" width="40%">

-# The Open-source Agentic Browser 🦊
+# The Open-source Agentic Browser.
-Nxtscape is an open-source **agentic browser** – your privacy-first alternative to closed-source browsers (like Arc, Comet).
+Nxtscape ("next-scape") is an open-source **agentic browser** – your privacy-first alternative to closed-source browsers (like Arc, Dia, Perplexity Comet).
 Built on Chromium, Nxtscape lets you run **Manus like agents** locally and boost your productivity with an AI-sidekick.

+We'd love to hear what problems you'd like to see solved!
+Share your ideas through our [anonymous form](https://dub.sh/nxtscape-feature-request).

 </div>